 Vanguard is one of the most versatile Fidelity alternatives with a broad customer base.
 That is attributed to its experience in the brokerage investing space.
 The company was founded in 1975 in the US and has relentlessly worked to give the best returns to investors.

 Vanguard account opening is fully digital and user-friendly.
 Moreover, you don’t have to visit anything once your account is ready.
-However, you will need to wait for about 1-3 days for the verification.
+However, you must wait about 1-3 days for the verification.
 This is relatively long compared to other trading platforms.

 Vanguard provides free stock and ETF trading.
-You can also trade some binds for free, with a low non-trading fee.
-There is no inactivity fee charged, and all withdrawals are also free if you choose ACH transfer.
+Like many online brokers in the market today, you can also trade stocks for free, with a low non-trading fee.
+No inactivity fee is charged, and all withdrawals are free if you choose ACH transfer.

-The fee structure is transparent and the fees charged according to the asset class.
-This online trading platform charges a low commission of $20 for mutual funds.
-Each trade option has only one dollar fee.
-But if the holding assets are over one million dollars, you may not pay that fee.
+The fee structure is transparent, and the fees are charged according to the asset class.
+Each trade option has only a dollar fee.
+But you may not pay that fee if the holding assets are over one million dollars.

 Vanguard is the best option for beginners and seasoned investors who need an extensive selection of low-cost mutual funds and ETF offerings.
 All these are packaged in a single, easy-to-use brokerage platform.